Inference on the structure of gene regulatory networks: Different scenarios of inferring GRN structure

 \subsection{Scenario 5: gene, bulk, one-time, non-interventional}

 In this scenario, we can only observe the bulk level expression profile.
 Since there is no intervention, and the expression level of each gene is just a deterministic number, we cannot infer the structure of GRN.
-One might propose an approach that we can repeat the experiments on different cell populations, whose results might differ due to random noise.
-Then we can obtain a joint distribution of expression.
-This approach looks like Scenario 1, but it does not work.
-In Scenario 1, if there is an edge $V_1\to V_2$, the expression levels $X_1$ and $X_2$ might be $X_1=C+\epsilon_1$, $X_2=f(X_1)+\epsilon_2=f(C+\epsilon_1)+\epsilon_2$.
-Since the noise $\epsilon_1$ can transmit through the edge $V_1\to V_2$, we have $X_1\nind X_2$.
-In this scenario, the expression levels of $V_1$ and $V_2$ might be $X_1=C+\epsilon_1$, $X_2=f(C)+\epsilon_2$.
-The noise $\epsilon_1$ is external, so that it cannot transmit through the edge $V_1\to V_2$, and we have $X_1\ind X_2$.